Sleep Hallucinations – Symptoms & Risk Factors

-- Imagine events that seem very real just before falling asleep or just after waking up
+- Imagine events that seem very real just before falling asleep or just after waking up, and

 - These imagined events are mainly visual